ShareBuy-final-project/Frontend/README.md

    - You can also use the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension in VS Code to view the HTML file inside the editor.

-     To view the file after installing the extenstion, right click the html file and select "Show Preview" option.
+     To view the file after installing the extenstion, right click the html file and select `Show Preview` option.

 ---